hassan-pmp/agile/bty.md

 - The Product Backlog is an Emergent, ordered list of what is needed to improve the product.
 It is the single source of work undertaken by the Scrum Team.
 - Product Backlog items that can be Done by the scrum team whithin one Sprint are deemed ready for selection in a Sprint Planning event.
 - Product backlog refienment is the act of breaking down and further defining Product Backlog Items into smaller more precise items.
 This is an activity to add details, such as a decription, order, and size.
 Attributes often vary with the domain of work.
+- When is the Sprint Goal crafted?
+The Sprint Goal is created during the Sprint Planning event and then added to the Sprint Backlog.
+- Who crafts the Sprint Goal?
+- Can there be more than one Sprint Goal?
+- Why is this Sprint Valuable?
+- The Sprint Goal is the single objective for Sprint.
+- As the developers work during the Sprint, they keep the Sprint goal in mind.
+If the work turns out to be different than they expected, they collaborate with the Product Owner to negotiate of the Sprint Backlog within the Sprint without affecting the Sprint Goal.
+- An increment is a concrete stepping stone toward Goal.
+Each increment is additive to all prior increments and thoroughly verified, ensuring that all Increments work together.
+In order to provide value, the Increment must be usable.
+- **At least One** Incremental should be per each Sprint.
+- Once born, **The Developers** in the Scrum Team can update or change an increment.
+- DoD is a formal description of the state of the Increment when it meets the qualitz measures required for the product.
 -